cuijiyao01/docker-k8s-training/admin/trainer-guide.md

 - In case you have already a Gardener K8s cluster, you can take this cluster for the training.

   **Note:** This training has been developed and tested using K8S clusters on GCP provided by Gardener.
-Clusters on other platforms and/or not provided by Gardener might result in some demos and exercises (e.g. Ingress, persistens volumes, LoadBalancers, etc.) not working as designed.
+Clusters on other platforms and/or not provided by Gardener might result in some demos and exercises (e.g. Ingress, persistence volumes, LoadBalancers, etc.) not working as designed.
 Therefore, please make sure your K8S cluster is running on GCP and has been provided by Gardener.

 ### Create your trainer .kube/config